Board & CEO Services Executive Search

 From start-up to Fortune 500 companies, our extensive Board and CEO knowledge base and proven record of accomplishment enables RSI to expeditiously and thoroughly customize and complete each Board and CEO Executive Search.
 We provide outstanding service and bottom line results by servicing a comprehensive range of disciplines.
 Our 25 Step search and selection process can guarantee your needs will be met.

 Board and CEO Services Every company has a CEO or someone like a CEO who oversees the activities of their organization.
 When the organizations in question are large corporate companies, the responsibility of overseeing all the activities are doled out to a select few people.
 Those people usually hold a position on the Board, or Board of Directors.

 The board’s activities are usually determined by the powers, duties and responsibilities delegated to it by an authority outside of the board itself.
 However, the board always acts on behalf of the organization, no matter whom or what is dictating their activities.
 In order to always act in the best interests of the company, the board is usually a professional society, which means that they vote on members.
 In some organizations, the board members are voted in by other board members; in others, they are voted in by people within the company, but outside themselves; in others, there is no voting process, and board members are merely chosen by other members.

-Each board has a very distinct way of doing business.
+Process Each board has a very distinct way of doing business.
 This specialized process is called the board process, and though it varies from organization to organization, it typically includes the selection of board members, the setting of clear board objectives, the dissemination of documents to board members, the collaborative creation of an agenda for the meeting, the creation of follow-up actions items and the assessment of the board process itself.
 This last part is done through standardized assessments of board members, owners and CEOs.
 Because of the extremely private nature of most organizations, the science behind the board process has been slow to develop; however, standardization is beginning to develop.
 Some major organizations are actually pushing for standardization; they include National Association of Corporate Directors, McKinsey Consulting and The Board Group.

-Generally speaking, the control of any company or organization should be divided between two bodies: the board of directors and the shareholders.
+Governance Generally speaking, the control of any company or organization should be divided between two bodies: the board of directors and the shareholders.
 The amount of power exercised by each group varies with the type of company.
 In smaller, privately owned companies, the directors and the shareholders and generally one in the same, and so, there is no real division of power.
 However, in larger public companies, the board tends to exercise more power, and individual responsibility and management duties tend to be delegated down to individual professional executives, such as the finance director or marketing director, who do with particular areas.